yerboygiles/OIT-AUVSIR-RoverSub/README.md

    **pixhawk_data** -

-   This program is dedicated to receiving and parsing Mavlink data from the Pixhawk over serial, and then allowing it's data to be accessed, as well as taking in offset values for PID calculation.
+   This program is dedicated to receiving and parsing IMU data from our companion computers over serial, I2C, etc, and then allowing it's data to be accessed, as well as taking in offset values for PID calculation.
     **!!
 Currently, only Proportional(the P in PID) control has been tested.  !!**